dcharles525/Personal-Website/README.md

 Personal-Website
 ================

-A website for my personal work, also done for a grade.
+A website for my personal work, soon to be fully materialized.

-<em> Licensed Under OSHLv1 </em>